-On the other hand, if you don’t understand how much power you need in order to efficiently power your system, you could end up allocating more of your budget towards your power supply than is necessary and, as a result, lose out on actual system performance.
+On the other hand, if you don’t understand how much power you need in order to efficiently power your system, you could end up allocating more of your budget towards your power supply than is necessary.

-In this article, we’re going to discuss five different factors that you should consider before choosing a power supply.
-Understanding these five points will help you pick the right power supply for your budget and needs.
+In this article, we’re going to discuss seven different factors that you should consider before choosing a power supply.
+Understanding these seven points will help you pick the right power supply for your budget and needs.